-The Natalie Miller Fellowship is about recognising and nurturing the next generation of female leaders in the Australian screen community and inspiring them to reach the very top of their fields.
+The NMF is about recognising and nurturing the next generation of female leaders in the Australian screen community and inspiring them to reach the very top of their fields.

 By urging more women to take on positions of leadership – roles that allow them to make a real difference – we not only address the gender imbalance that’s still evident at the top, but we also drive better company performances and greater innovation.
 And that means a more dynamic, diverse and robust screen industry for everyone.

 The NMF aims to equip our future female leaders with the skills, knowledge and insight to take on bigger and more challenging opportunities.
 The NMF awards a fellowship grant of up to $20,000 to a woman working in the industry to help further her professional development through educational programs such as internships, attachments or secondments.

 Carol Schwartz AM– Patron, Natalie Miller Fellowship